Email: patrick@ifroggy.com

 Disclosures and Relationships

 I adhere to the iFroggy Network Editorial Disclosure policy.
-In short, I sell advertising on my sites, use affiliate links wherever possible; including the use of services that automatically parse all links on a given page and accept free products, services, tickets, invitations, etc. If I review something that I received for free, I will do my very best to disclose that in the review.
+In short, I sell advertising on my sites, use affiliate links wherever possible; including the use of services that automatically parse all links on a given page and accept free products, services, tickets, invitations, etc. When my writing relates to something that I have benefited from in this manner, I will disclose it in the article, to the best of my ability.
 My opinion is still mine and I’ll provide it honestly.